MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-Core-62.md

 ## Known Issues

-- Remoting on Windows IOT ARM platforms has an issue loading modules.
+- Remoting on Windows IOT Arm-based platforms has an issue loading modules.
 See (#8053)

 ## General Updates and Fixes